project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/3-introducing-agroforestry-to-a-1000ha-grain-farm-with-benedikt-bösel.md

 ---
-title: #3 Introducing agroforestry to a 1000ha grain farm with Benedikt Bösel
+title: 3 Introducing Agroforestry To A 1000ha Grain Farm With Benedikt Bösel
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2020-08-14)